JunHerng/sfifteen/README.md

 1. Ensure device is connected to PC.
 2. Select device port from drop down menu.
 3. Select mode - singles/pairs.
 (This is NOT equivalent to the TDC1 mode.
-For instance the pairs mode uses the TDC1's timestamp mode (3) for its g2 calculations.)
+For instance the pairs mode uses the TDC1's timestamp mode (3) for its g2 calculations.
+The modes correspond to the tabs - singles:counts, pairs:coincidences.)
 4. Select log file if logging is desired.
+Leave empty if not desired.
 5. Select integration time (singles) / acquisition time (pairs) by pressing the arrows or typing in manually.
 6. Hit 'Live Start' button.
 7. If in singles mode, select the respective radio buttons to see the plots.